gomorpheus/morpheus-apidoc/source/includes/_monitor_apps.md

 --------- | ------- | -----------
-name      |  | Unique name scoped to your account for the monitor app description |  | Description minHappy |  | Min Happy.
-This specifies the minimum number of checks within the app that must be happy to keep the app from becoming unhealthy. severity |  | Max Severity.
+name      |  | Unique name scoped to your account for the monitor app description |  | Description severity |  | Max Severity.
 Determines the maximum severity level this app can incur on an incident when failing.
 Default is critical active    | true | Used to determine if monitor app is active inUptime |  | Affects Availability.
 Default is on.